VirgilSecurity/ionic-demo-healthcare/README.md

 ## Install dependencies

-- First for the server
+- First for the server:

 ```
 npm i
 ```

-- Then for the client
+- Then for the client:

 ```
 cd client